motopress/mp-timetable/readme.txt

 == Changelog ==

 = 2.0.0 =
-* We dramatically improved compatibility with your theme styles in this update.
+* We improved compatibility with your theme styles in this update.
 If you still stick to a previous version, simply change the template mode option in the plugin settings.
-* Added the ability to set font size for timetable shortcode so you can make your content bigger or smaller
+* Added the ability to set font size for timetable shortcode so you can make your text bigger or smaller.

 = 1.1.6 =
 * Bug fix: fixed an issue with empty rows